Åland Museum

 The Cultural History Museum of Åland and Åland Islands Art Museum are two museums under the same roof in Mariehamn in Åland (Finland).
-The building houses even other collections and staff of Ålands Museum, which was formerly the name of the Cultural History Museum, nowadays a wider roof organization for several museums - see www.museum.ax.
+The building houses even other collections and staff of Ålands Museum, which was formerly the name of the Cultural History Museum, nowadays a wider roof organization for several museums.
 The building is located in the eastern part of the town, about 200 metres from the harbour.
 Along with Åland Maritime Museum it is the most important museum in the islands.
 The art museum is referred to in the Swedish language as the "Konstmuseum" and in Swedish, the Cultural History Museum is often shortened to "Kulturhistoriska".

 The Cultural History Museum of Åland traces the history of the islands from prehistoric times up until the present day while the Art Museum houses a permanent collection of local art as well as interesting temporary exhibitions.
 The museum plays an inspirational place for display of culture of both Finland and Sweden.

-Complete history of the development of the islands (Ålands Islands are 6000 islands which are self-governing Islands off the Finnish coast. said to be politically Finnish but culturally Swedish), from prehistoric times onwards until date, is exhibited.
+The museum documents the complete history of the development of the islands. which are politically Finnish but culturally Swedish), from prehistoric times onwards until date, is exhibited.

 Local artists are provided opportunities to display their paintings in exclusive areas of the museum.
 Ten such exhibitions are held every year on varying themes.